redmod-team/profit/doc/run_system.rst

             path: simulation_output.json
         include: path/to/my_custom_json_postprocessor.py

+*Listing 2: The post-section of the YAML-configuration file to select the JSON Postprocessor defined in listing 1.*

 Usually a user shouldn’t have to create a custom *Worker*, but to reduce the overhead for a simulation or for testing purposes it might be beneficial to let the *Worker* call a *Python* function directly instead of starting a simulation via a system call.
-An example for a *Worker* subclass, which uses a simple function instead of a complicated simulation, is given in listing [lst:wrap], using the *wrap*-decorator discussed earlier to reduce the necessary code overhead (see listing [lst:wrap-conf] for the corresponding configuration).
+An example for a *Worker* subclass, which uses a simple function instead of a complicated simulation, is given in listing 3, using the *wrap*-decorator discussed earlier to reduce the necessary code overhead (see listing 4 for the corresponding configuration).

 ::